catacc-dev/msc_thesis_work/README.md

 ### Usage

-1. Perform 5-fold cross-validation to save model gradients at the epoch with minimal MAE loss
+**1. Perform 5-fold cross-validation to save model gradients at the epoch with minimal MAE loss**

 -> Autoencoder